UltraStar-Deluxe/Play/UltraStar Play/Assets/StreamingAssets/WebViewScripts/README.md

 - The scripts in this folder are loaded after the page is loaded.

 ## Show Embedded Browser
-- You can show / hide the embedded browser window by pressing the `F8` or `Ctrl+B`.
+- You can show / hide the embedded browser window by pressing `F8` or `Ctrl+B`.

 ## Open URL
 - The game will load a URL into the embedded browser when the song file should play its audio.
-- A script can indicate that it is able to handle a new URL on the same host.
+- A script can indicate that it is able to load a new URL on the same host by itself.
-  The game will then delegate loading a different URL to the script instead of opening navigating to a new URL.
+  The game will then delegate loading a different URL to the script instead of navigating to a new URL.

 ## Log Messages
 - The `console.log` statements in the script are redirected to the game.